The Discrete Gaussian model, I. Renormalisation group flow at high temperature: Smoothing of discrete to continuous model

 is well-defined and positive-definite.
 We then introduce, for $s_0 \in \R$,

 with $\tilde{U}$ given by \eqref{e:tildeF} and

 We return to discuss the interpretation of $Z_0$ and $\tilde C(s,m^2)$ below the proof of the following lemma.
 This lemma generalises the partition function identity \eqref{e:onestep}, both by allowing a test function and by allowing the parameter $s\neq 0$ that will later correspond to the stiffness renormalisation.
 The right-hand side of \eqref{e:reformulation} will be our starting point for the renormalisation group analysis.
-Here and in the sequel, $\E_C$ denotes the expectation with respect to the (centred) Gaussian measure with covariance $C$. \begin{lemma} For all $\beta>0$, $\gamma\in (0,\frac13)$, $m^2 \in (0,1]$, and $|s|$ small enough that \eqref{eq:C_s_m2} is well-defined and positive-definite, and with $s_0=s$, one has for any $f\in \R^\Lambda$,
+Recall that $\E_C$ denotes the expectation with respect to the (centred) Gaussian measure with covariance $C$.